OlegDzhuraev/PlutoECL/README.md

 Entity.Tags.Remove(Tag.CustomTag);
 ```

-New tags version is a simple integer in code, so if you want see your Tags names from enum in Entity debug, you need specify your enum type in **CeresSettings** in ECL Launcher script:
+New tags version is a simple integer in code, so if you want see your Tags names from enum in Entity debug, you need specify your enum type in **PlutoSettings** in ECL Launcher script:
 ```csharp
 PlutoSettings.Instance.TagsEnum = typeof(Tag);
 ```